Перейти к основному содержимому

 And the data needs to be collected soberly, using ecclesial criteria and evaluations.
 It would be good to be able to just these things in the council of believers according to spirit and fruit.
 A significant element in the church-sobornal mechanism, in as far as we can understand the idea of his holiness the Patriarch, is expressed in the Inter-Council Presence, and should play its role.

-— That upon which the highest-placed amongst the people of our church has decided to pay attention does, indeed, bring hope.
+— Focus on the biggest part of the church people does, indeed, bring hope.
 But will the efforts of the Inter-Council Presence be enough?
 In what other ways can our church react to the decision of the Synod?

 — I repeat, we should welcome the idea, itself.
 Making it a reality is yet another difficult issue.
 At this point, the talk is about developing documents — several foundational texts that should express the church consensus on this topic at present and to which everyone in the church can look for guidance in making it a reality.
 These documents will be developed within the framework of the Inter-Council Presence which may attract various experts, who also need to be sourced at this point.